 According to the Canadian Criminal Code, 1st Degree Murder is defined as:

 “Any intentional killing of another that is planned and deliberate or where a murder takes place as a result of an arrangement for an exchange of money or anything of value, where the victim is an agent of the government relating to the criminal justice system, if it stems from any sexual assault offence, relates to a criminal organization or terrorism, forcible confinement or criminal harassment.
-(CC, s 231, ss4-6)
+(Criminal Code, section 231, subsections 4-6)

 Criminal Negligence Causing Death is when the death was because of a careless act or failure to act that showed disregard for the life of another.